rameshsuhasini/rebuy-merchant-marketplace/README.md

 ┌──────────────┴────────────────────────────┐
 │                Data Layer                 │
 │  - In-memory array or db.json file        │
+│  - Responsible for persistence-like ops   │
-│  - Can be swapped out with real DB        │ └───────────────────────────────────────────┘
+│  - Can be replaced by:                    │
+│    - PostgreSQL/MySQL (AWS RDS)           │
+│    - DynamoDB                             │
+└───────────────────────────────────────────┘

 ## Prerequisites